teateatea/heartbreaker/A/B/C/Rules/Time Keeping.md

 ---
 [[home|Home]] | [[Open Table]] | **Time Keeping** | [[Lock Downs]]
 ___
-> “YOU CANNOT HAVE A MEANINGFUL CAMPAIGN IF STRICT TIME RECORDS ARE NOT KEPT.”
-> – Gary Gygax, *Dungeon Master’s Guide*

 - **Expeditions begin on the real world date.**